shoppertrail/shoppertrail-uat-guide/README.md

    - Now navigate *back* to the homepage and again to the *About* page.
 The modal should now not* appear.
    - Two main sections are available “For Customers” and “For Store Partners”
      - Clicking one main section should change the table of contents to reflect the proper main section
-   - Click and scroll through a few sub-sections of the table of contents to make sure there are no glitches, no need to read everything.
+   - Click and scroll through a few sub-sections of the table of contents to make sure there are no glitches.
+No need to read everything.
    - Click a sub-section with a video thumbnail (camcorder emoji).
 Ensure video plays on click.
+No need to view all.
 3. **Expected:** Content is present and legible; video playback initiates on tap/click.

 ---